LeonKuhne/pyronameac/readme.md

-# Configurable Transpiler for Python
+# Configurable Transpiler for Python written in bash

-Using bash tool 'sed', lets see if we can make a programming language transpiler.
+> uses sed & regex